 Contender #3: French Picnic Pastry Circles

 Bought at: Whole Foods

-Crust-building notes: These crusts are built for a larger tart pan so once you defrost them, you can just press them into a 9-inch pie pan and go.
-They're easy to handle and don't readily tear.
+Crust-building notes: They engineered these crusts for larger tart pan, so once you defrost them, you can just press them into a 9-inch pie pan and go.
+They're easy to handle, and don't readily tear.

-Tasting notes: Aw yeah.
-Technically I think this is pate brisee, French tart dough, not pie crust.
+Tasting notes: Aw, yeah.
+Technically I think this is pate brisee, a French tart dough, rather than pie crust.
 I'm not standing on a technicality.
-It was buttery, rich and delicious, and I would definitely make this my shortcut/backup pie crust for a special occasion.
+It was buttery, rich, and delicious, and I would definitely make this my shortcut/backup pie crust for a special occasion.

 Ingredients: Organic flour, 100% pure butter.
 Yep, that's it.